Springe direkt zu Inhalt

 HKP-Mon: Recording of antibiotics use and antimicrobial resistance in dogs, cats and horses with associated evaluation system

-Antibiotic use in animals has been discussed for years.
+The use of antibiotics in animals has been a topic of discussion for years.
 For fattening animals, antibiotic use has already been systematically recorded for several years.
-Due to the implementation of Regulation (EU) 2019/6, centralized recording of antibiotic consumption volumes will also be mandatory for dogs, cats and horses from 2026.
+Due to the implementation of Regulation (EU) 2019/6, centralized recording of antibiotic consumption volumes will also be mandatory for dogs, cats, and horses from 2029 on.

-For a pilot study within this project, we have been provided with data from over 200 veterinary practices and clinics by the project partners debevet and freevet.
-With this data, we have the opportunity to develop a system that is as practical, user-friendly and transparent as possible.
-In addition, we are developing evaluation tools that enable practices, for example, to get a quick overview of the frequency of use in their practice by means of easy-to-understand graphics.
+For a pilot study within this project, we have been provided with data from over 200 veterinary practices and clinics by the project partner debevet.
+With this data, we have the opportunity to analyse routine data of antimicrobial use in depth.
+Additionally, we could develop evaluation tools that enable practices to quickly assess the frequency of use in their practice through easy-to-understand graphics.

 Contact: Roswitha.Merle@fu-berlin.de